Goon squad: Examples

+In 2023 five deputies and a police officer in Mississippi were charged with and pleaded guilty to torturing two black men at a home.
+The six officers reportedly referred to themselves as the "Goon Squad".

 Etymology

 The term "goon" was reputedly coined by F. L. Allen in 1921, perhaps a variant of the US slang "gooney" which had been around since at least 1872, meaning a simpleton or fool, which may have derived from "gony", applied by sailors to the albatross and similar big, clumsy birds (c.1839).
 In the late 1930s, E. C. Segar’s comic strip Popeye had a character named "Alice the Goon".
 It was from this character that large stupid people or stupid things came to popularly be called "goons" and the term entered into general use.
 "Goon" evolved into slang for a thug (1938), someone hired by racketeers to terrorize political or industrial opponents (1938), or a German stalag guard for American POWs (1945).